LSU-UE4/UE5-Level-Design/long-jump/README.md

 ##### `Step 11.`\|`UE5LD`| :large_blue_diamond: :small_blue_diamond:

 Duplicate the stairs and the platform for the other end of the jump and rotate it 180°.
 Place it the distance that your player jumps in a single leap.
 It is easiest to do the placment from the **Top** view.
 This time mine was 11 units (last time when I recorded the above video it was 8).
+Rename the meshes in the **World Outliner** to match what they are, a short jump.

 ![duplicate and rotate jump platform](images/dupeAndRotate.png)